gianlucabianco/mikee-academy/gas/weekly training/14-ott-21-ott.md

 ## Ranked ( 30 mins )

-- If you lose, go to review and take notes on how to counter stuff
+- If you lose, go to replay review and take notes on how to counter stuff